QiangZiBro/Qdotfiles/README.md

 ### Synchronizing  support for multi-servers

-You can synchronize multiple servers by rewrite files`_config.ini`
+You can synchronize multiple servers by including ssh configuration in`_config.ini`

 ```ini
 servers l0 l1 l2 l3 l4 l5 l6
 ```

-> **Note:** What’s things followed by servers?
->
-> They are from your ssh configuration file `~/.ssh/config`, for each config, has a format like:
->
-> > Host l0
-> > HostName 10.xx.xx.xx.
-> > Port 22
-> > User qiangzibro
->
-> If you don’t know how to config this, check [this](https://zhuanlan.zhihu.com/p/191627275) out!

-then we can manage multiple servers based on this file, e.g., update Qdotfiles of all servers from github:
+then you can manage multiple servers based on this file, e.g., update Qdotfiles of all servers from github:

 ```bash
 qdot pull -r